 Kauai’s Native Birds

 Unfortunately the endemic forest-dwelling species on Kauai are in serious decline and some are already extinct.
-Saying that, it is possible to head into the forest and see some of these species still.
+Saying that, it is still possible to head into the forest and see some of these species.
 I regret not having done so while I was in Kauai and I hope to get back there one day before these species cease to exist.

 I’ve done some research into how to go about doing this so I’ll share with you what I know.

 Firstly, check out the Kauai Forest Bird Recovery Project website that has photographs and descriptions of all 7 of the endemic forest birds as well as information about conservation work and what you can do to help.

-I’ve read several websites that recommend hiring a bird guide to take you (for seriously increasing your chances of seeing these birds).
+I’ve read several websites that recommend hiring a bird guide for seriously increasing your chances of seeing these birds.
 This is a great article that describes the experience of having a guide and it offers tips of where to go if you do it alone.

 I’ve also come across these options for birding guides/tours in Kauai: